HB936/Lexi-frontend/README.md

 # Lexisg-frontend-intern-test

-A minimal **Lexi-style legal assistant interface**, built with **Vite + React + Tailwind CSS**.
+A minimal **ChatGpt-style legal assistant interface**, built with **Vite + React + Tailwind CSS**.
 It allows users to ask legal queries, view AI-generated answers with citations, and open cited PDFs in a popup.

 This project simulates how Lexi links legal answers back to original source documents.